Posted on January 2, 2012

 - Give local law enforcement discretion to deny a concealed carry endorsement.

-In 2009, Missouri ranked 13th among the states in number of gun deaths per capita.
-822 people died from firearm-related injuries in Missouri in that year.
+In 2010, Missouri ranked 14th among the states in number of gun deaths per capita.
 In both 2008 and 2009, Missouri had the highest rate of black homicide victimization among the 50 states, according to an analysis performed by the Violence Policy Center.
-In addition, based on data published by Mayors Against Illegal Guns, an unusually high proportion of guns that are originally sold in Missouri and are recovered after being used in crimes are recovered soon after the original purchase – a good indicator of crime gun trafficking.
+In addition, Missouri had the 15th lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Missouri were recovered after being used in crimes in other states at the 15 lowest rate among the states.